 ||Lisa Sonneborn Biography

-Mr. Badger is the Coordinator of Student Supports for the Leadership & Career Studies program, overseeing its mentoring and internship components while ensuring that each student is provided with the necessary supports to fulfill their academic, career-oriented, and social goals.
+Mr. Badger is the Coordinator of Student Supports for Leadership & Career Studies, overseeing its Coach and Internship components while ensuring that each student is provided with the necessary supports to fulfill their academic, career-oriented, and social goals.
 Since graduating from Temple University in 2010 with a BA in Psychology and prior to joining the Institute in 2013, Jack worked as an Employment Specialist in Doylestown, PA, alongside adults with disabilities throughout Bucks County, and spent a year teaching English as a Foreign Language in the city of Changsha, Hunan Province, China.

 As Coordinator of Logistics and Projects, Ms. Beckett maintains and monitors logistics for various projects including, but not limited to, Leadership and Career Studies, C2P2/EI and C2P2/Family Leadership programs, Person Driven Services and Supports.
 Prior to joining the Institute, Denise served as the admissions administrator at a private academy.
 Ms. Beckett earned a Master's Degree in Advanced Theology from Chesapeake Seminary, MD.